 Say goodbye to mid-morning munchies!
-When you start your day with oatmeal–the kind you make for yourself, with toppings like walnuts, dried blueberries, and almond milk–you’re satisfied and rolling clean into lunch, even if it doesn’t come until late.
+When you start your day with oatmeal—the kind you make for yourself, with toppings like walnuts, dried blueberries, and almond milk—you’re satisfied until lunch, even if it’s a late one.

 Amy’s Product Recommendations:

 - Oatmeal: Bob’s Red Mill Old Fashioned Rolled Oats OR Extra Thick Rolled Oats (available organic and gluten-free; don’t bother with “instant” or “quick cooking” as they can have a mushy texture)

 - Steel Cut: If you want to make steel cut, you’re going to need more time.
 Here’s my recipe for overnight steel cut oats

 - 3 cups water Use 3 1/2 if you like your oatmeal more porridgey

 - 2 cups rolled oats regular or thick, not instant or "quick"

 - nuts, dried fruit

 - dark muscovado sugar, honey or maple syrup

 - steamed milk, almond milk, whatever you like